 - Create a signposting resource.
-Visit my crisis line pages for help on creating a signposting list relevant to where you are in the world (Global Crisis Lines And Support and UK Crisis Lines And Support).
+Visit my crisis line pages for help in creating a signposting list relevant to where you are in the world (Global Crisis Lines And Support and UK Crisis Lines And Support).
 Also, included any information that your organisation has to offer, such as their Employee Assistance Programme.
-For example, my partner’s place of work offers access to a mental health app that they can access, they also have mentors there.
+For example, my partner’s place of work offers access to a mental health app that they can access.
+They also have mentors there.

 How To Start A Conversation